VoxleOne/SpinStep/README.md

 # SpinStep

-**SpinStep** is a proof-of-concept, quaternion-driven traversal framework for trees and orientation-based data structures.
+**SpinStep** is a proof-of-concept quaternion-driven traversal framework for trees and orientation-based data structures.

 By leveraging the power of 3D rotation math, SpinStep enables traversal based not on position or order — but on orientation.
 This makes it ideal for spatial reasoning, robotics, 3D scene graphs, and anywhere quaternion math naturally applies.